Azure/ADX-in-a-Day-Lab2/README.md

 ### Challenge 7: Going more advanced with KQL

 #### Task 1: Declaring variables 🎓
 Use a **'let'** statement to create a list of the 10 device Ids which have the highest Shock.
 Then, use this list in a following query to find the total average temperature of these 10 devices.
+Use Logistics_Telemetry_Historical(raw) table for this exercise

 You can use the **'let'** statement to set a variable name equal to an expression or a function. let statements are useful for: